igorline/slither_wiki/Detector-Documentation.md

     }
 }
 ```
 Bob calls `transfer`.
-As a result, the ethers are sent to the address 0x0 and are lost.
+As a result, the Ether are sent to the address `0x0` and are lost.

 ### Recommendation